appcubator/appcubator-site/appcubator/templates/documentation/md/relationships.md

 ## Relationships ##

 Relations provide the links between your User Tables and Tables.
+Just like your 'tables' are defined by a set of data properties, your web application are defined by your set of 'tables'.
+Relations provide the rules between your set of 'tables'.

 Why are Relations important?